-In the Western Pyrenees Don Ventura Caro had been replaced, after the failure of the Croix des Bouquets, by the Conde de Caomera, Viceroy of Navarre, who gave the command of the valley of Bastan to Licutenant-General Urrutia, and stationed the emission Marquis de St. Simon with 7000 men at Harquengn, to delevation entrance to the valley on that side.
-On the 9th of July General Money observing that, naturally strong as the position was, its man and the supervised of the supervised of the supervised fatour d'Auvergne with his grenadiers to attack St. Simon.
-The brigade of Digonet, which led the attack, did not succeed in susprising the emigrants, and they defended themselves with courage, but yielded to increasing numbers and retired in good order to Irrouita, with the loss of 300 men.
-In the retreat St. Simon was struck down with a ball: the republican commander, on seeing this, exclaimed to his men, "Ne tircz plus, nous le tenons."
+In the Western Pyrenees Don Ventura Caro had been replaced, after the failure of the Croix des Bouquets, by the Conde de Colomera, Viceroy of Navarre, who gave the command of the valley of Bastan to Lieutenant-General Urrutia, and stationed the emberatis Marquis de St. Simon with 7000 men at Harquengu, to describe the state of the valley on that side.
+On the 9th of July Gondal Monoey observing that, naturally strong as the position was, it was quite isolated and close to the French frontier, called to his supports that and close to the French frontier, called to his supports that and the strong d'Auvergne with his grenadiers to attack St. Simon.
+The brigade of Digonet, which led the attack, did not succeed in succeed prising the emigrants, and they defended themselves with courage, but yielded to increasing numbers and retired in good order to Irrouits, with the loss of 300 men.
+In the retreat St. Simon was struck down with a ball: the republican commander, on seeing this, exclaimed to his men, "Ne tirez plus, nous le tenons."
 The Marquis heard this and cried out, "Non, non, tu ne me tiens pas encore: viens me chercher si tu l'oses."
-His troops rallied round him, raised him on a litter, and carried him off.
+Hus troops rallied round him, raised him on a litter, and carried him off.